cubicibo/ScenariStream/README.md

 # ScenariStream
-Scenarist MUI+Elementary Stream <-> SUP, MNU, TextST conversion tool.
+Scenarist MUI+Elementary Stream and raw stream manipulation library.

 ## Brief
-ScenariStream is a Python utility to perform bidirectional conversion between proprietary Scenarist project files (MUI+xES) and open format data streams like SUP/PGS, MNU/IGS and TextST.
+ScenariStream is a Python utility to manipulate and perform bidirectional conversion between proprietary Scenarist project files (MUI+xES) and open data stream formats like SUP/PGS, MNU/IGS and TextST.

-In other words, this tool converts SUP (subtitles) or IGS (interactive menu) files generated with open source projects to Scenarist BD assets that can be imported in Scenarist authoring suite.
-Similarly, data streams generated with Scenarist BD can be converted to their respective open format, to be usable with tools like BDEdit, tsMuxer, etc!
+In other words, this tool converts SUP (captions) or IGS (interactive menu) files generated using open source projects to Scenarist BD assets that may be imported professional Blu-ray authoring suites.
+Similarly, data streams generated with authoring suites can be converted to their respective open format, to be usable with tools like BDEdit, tsMuxer, etc!
 The conversion is bijective: all data and timestamps are preserved[^1].

 [^1]: As long as the duration of the stream is below 13:15:21,858 for SUP and IGS, this should not be an issue anyway.